VakteyeVakteye

 GDPR fines are not theoretical in Sweden.
 IMY has been active.

-IMY fined Klarna SEK 7.5 million (upheld at SEK 7.3 million on appeal) for inadequate privacy information.
-Spotify received a SEK 58 million fine (upheld on appeal June 2025) for insufficient transparency in data subject access request responses.
+IMY fined Klarna SEK 7.5 million (DI-2019-4062) for inadequate privacy information.
+Spotify received a SEK 58 million fine (DI-2019-6696) for insufficient transparency in data subject access request responses.
 Apoteket was fined SEK 37 million for unauthorized data transfers to Meta.
 These are real penalties for real violations, many of which start with items on this checklist.

 Fines under Article 83 GDPR can reach 4% of global annual turnover or EUR 20 million, whichever is higher.
 But the fine is often the smallest cost.
 Reputational damage, lost contracts, and the operational burden of a formal investigation hit harder.